-Princeton University Meningococcal Disease Outbreak, 2013-2014
+Rutgers University Meningococcal Disease Outbreak, 2016

-NJDOH continues to stress basic infection prevention activities such as covering your mouth and nose when coughing or sneezing, cleaning your hands, and practicing healthy habits.
+The NJDOH continues to stress basic infection prevention activities such as covering your mouth and nose when coughing or sneezing, cleaning your hands, and practicing healthy habits.
 Individuals should remain vigilant (have increased awareness) for signs and symptoms of meningococcal disease.
 Individuals who are ill should not attend school or work to prevent the spread of disease to others.

 Healthcare Providers Information